×

 The winning trilogy: WMS + YMS + TMS

-- The TMS plans and optimizes upstream and downstream transport routes.
+• The TMS plans and optimizes upstream and downstream transport routes.

-- The YMS manages the reception and flow of carriers on site.
+• YMS manages the reception and flow of carriers on site.

-- The WMS orchestrates the unloading, sorting and loading operations within the platform.
+• The WMS orchestrates the unloading, sorting and loading operations within the platform.

 Walmart: The pioneer of large-scale cross-docking

-Using this method, Walmart has managed to:
+Thanks to this method, Walmart was able to:

 Walmart's success is based on extremely close collaboration with its suppliers and a massive investment in WMS software to synchronize millions of movements every day.